PROPERTY CHARACTERIZATION & DIVISION

 The market values at the date of marriage and the date closest to trial are important and are sometimes controversial if there are wide differences between real estate appraisers.
 The appreciation before marriage belongs to the owner of the marital home at marriage (Marriage of Marsden).
 Whereas, the pro-tanto appreciation during marriage belongs to the community (Marriage of Moore).
 The Marriage of Branco alters the apportionment of the appreciation during marriage.
 The (fair) market value at either date of valuation is important since it can "swing" the appreciation to favor the separate property claimant or the community.
 While improvements to the home before or during marriage affect the value of the home, they may also affect reimbursement claims (FC 2640).
 In some cases, the age of the property improvement is relevant in the claim.

-In a time of unprecedent health and financial crises, we are offering a fixed-fee Moore-Marsden calculation for cases where the marital home was refinanced multiple times.
 For simple cases, you can use an online Moore-Marsden calculator, or you can use this worksheet.
 There are many calculators with case examples on the internet.
 If you have a divorce attorney or mediator, they can analyze the separate and community property interests.
 Their family law software has the calculator.
-Please call Greg to discuss your case and his analysis.
+However, the Moore-Marsden formula in the worksheet seemingly makes it a simple calculation.
+On the contrary, the formula is deceptively simple in many cases that even attorneys and forenesic accountants disagree.
+So, please call Greg to discuss your case.